 The largest proportion of the unit capacity is identified in tract 111.06 in the Jack Franscioni Elementary School/Peverini Park neighborhood of the city, which is a large tract at the northwest corner of the city that extends into the city's sphere of influence.
 As most of the development in this tract is single-family residential housing, built primarily over the past 30 years within the city boundaries, and the remainder of the tract extends into agricultural land within the unincorporated area, the Jack Franscioni Elementary School/Peverini Park and Cemetery/Winery neighborhoods have been designated low resource.
-The City has identified 68.0 percent of total unit capacity in tract 111.06, including the approved Santa Clara Street Project with 13.6 percent of total unit capacity, and the approved MSP Project with 53.6 percent of the total unit capacity.
-One-half of the lowerincome unit potential is distributed in this tract, as well as 54.6 percent of moderate-income unit capacity, and 80.7 percent of above moderate-income unit capacity.
+The City has identified 8868.0 percent of total unit capacity in tract 111.06, including the approved Santa Clara Street Project with 7.913.6 percent of total unit capacity, and the approved MSP Project with 71.853.6 percent of the total unit capacity.
+Over one-half (54.0 percent) of the lower-income unit potential is distributed in this tract, as well as 78.154.6 percent of moderate-income unit capacity, and 88.080.7 percent of above moderate-income unit capacity.
 This tract has a median income at \$114,659, the highest in the city, no reported poverty rate, and tenure is solely homeowners, of which, 26.9 percent are cost burdened, while there are no cost burdened renters, and overcrowding is low at 4.4 percent of households.
 This tract has the most diverse racial and ethnic composition, and the lowest proportion of non-White households.
-The inclusion of predominantly above moderate-income units in this developing area of the city will provide housing mobility opportunities for existing and future residents, and the introduction of 13.2 percent of the potential unit capacity within this tract for lower-income households and 9.5 percent of the potential unit capacity within this tract for moderate-income households facilitates mixed-income neighborhoods, as well as providing additional housing opportunities for low- and moderate-income households in a higher-income planned community that will include commercial uses, services, and open space amenities.
+The inclusion of predominantly above moderate-income units in this developing area of the city will provide housing mobility opportunities for existing and future residents, and the introduction of 12.113.2 percent of the potential unit capacity within this tract for lower-income households and 15.29.5 percent of the potential unit capacity within this tract for moderate-income households facilitates mixed-income neighborhoods, as well as providing additional housing opportunities for low- and moderate-income households in a higher-income planned community that will include commercial uses, services, and open space amenities.